clairebear0508/clairebear0508/README.md

 - 👋 Hi, I’m @clairebear0508
-- 👀 I’m interested in watching anime, coding stuff I like
+- 👀 I’m interested in watching anime, playing RPG games, and coding :)
 - 🌱 I’m currently 15 years old
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...